 For low flow conditions in the channel, which occur most of the year, there will be no change in flow rates or flow patterns with incorporation of the proposed features into the project.
-For higher flow rates in the channel, the presence of the pipes and erosion reduction measures there will not change on flow rates; however, flow patterns will change in a localized fashion, as the pipe and erosion reduction measures present a potential influence on flow.
+For environmental conditions necessitating through-levee drainage into the channel, the proposed features will enable water to drain into the channel that would have otherwise flowed directly into the channel.
+Without the proposed features, this water would pool on the landside of the levees, causing induced flooding impacts that would not have previously occurred.
+The proposed features enable stormwater drainage to function consistent with the pre-project conditions.
+Under high flow conditions, the presence of the pipes and erosion reduction measures will not change flow rates; however, flow patterns may change in a localized fashion, as the pipe and erosion reduction measures present a potential influence on flow.
 The localized flow pattern change due to the obstruction is limited to the immediate vicinity of the obstruction, meaning the length, width, and height of the flow pattern change only occurs at the obstruction, and is expected to have a less than significant effect on overall flow within the project area.

 Velocity of discharge from the culverts, during low flow conditions in the channel, will be slowed by erosion reduction measures before combining with the channel flow.
 Discharge from the gravity culverts during high flow conditions will not occur due to flap gates.
 The one exception is the pipe from the pump station.
-This culvert could discharge into the channel during high flow conditions; however, this discharge would be a small percentage of the channel flow, and water surface elevations, flow directions, and flow velocities in the channel will not be impacted.
+This culvert may discharge into the channel during high flow conditions; however, this discharge would be a small percentage of the channel flow, and water surface elevations, flow directions, and flow velocities in the channel will not be impacted.